avdnowhere/frontend/README.md

 ### `src\App.js`<br/><br/>

-**4. You need the backend code to run the application, click this link for more details:**
+**4. You need the backend code to better integration with the application, click this link for more details:**

 ### `https://github.com/avdnowhere/backend/tree/dev`